datacarpentry/astronomy-python/episodes/05-join.md

 > ## Exercise (10 minutes)
 >
-> Now we're ready to bring in the Pan-STARRS table.
+> Now we are ready to bring in the Pan-STARRS table.
 Starting with the
 > previous query, add a second `JOIN` clause that joins with
 > `gaiadr2.panstarrs1_original_valid`, gives it the abbreviated name
 > `ps`, and matches `original_ext_source_id` from the best neighbor